Cane toad

 - Remove eggs from frog ponds.

-- Kill individual toads using commercial spray from hardware store.
+- Kill individual toads using commercial spray from a hardware store.

-- Experienced operators may stun and decapitate toads.
+- If you are an experienced operator, you may stun and decapitate toads.

 - Construct fences (at least 50cm high) to protect native fish and frog ponds.